kristapsdz/lowdown/index.md

 original sources.

 - Diffing needs work.
 In particular, matching text components should use an embedded LCS diff tool for local changes.
+See the [lowdown diffing engine](https://kristaps.bsd.lv/lowdown/diff.html) for more.